ging/fiware-idm/doc/user_and_programmers_guide/application_guide.md

 ## Manage roles

 In this page you will find two default roles: Provider and Purchaser.
-If you click in one of this roles you will see the permissions assigned to that role.
+If you click in one of these roles, you will see the permissions assigned to that role.

 ![](https://raw.githubusercontent.com/ging/fiware-idm/master/doc/resources/UserGuide_application_roles.png)

-<p align="center">Figure 10: List of roles and permissions</p>
+<p style="text-align: center;">Figure 10: List of roles and permissions</p>

 You are also able to create new roles and permissions.

 ![](https://raw.githubusercontent.com/ging/fiware-idm/master/doc/resources/UserGuide_application_roles_permissions.png)

-<p align="center">Figure 11: Create roles and permissions</p>
+<p style="text-align: center;">Figure 11: Create roles and permissions</p>

 To create a new role click on "New role" and write the name of role, after that click "Save".

 ![](https://raw.githubusercontent.com/ging/fiware-idm/master/doc/resources/UserGuide_application_roles_create.png)

-<p align="center">Figure 12: Create a role</p>
+<p style="text-align: center;">Figure 12: Create a role</p>

 You are also permitted to add up new permissions by clicking on "New Permission".
-Here you need to enter the name of the permission, description, HTTP verb (GET, PUT, POST, DELETE) and the Path (which could also be a regular expression) to that permission.
+Here you need to enter the name of the permission, description, HTTP verb (GET, PUT, POST, DELETE, or PATCH), and the Resource, the path from which you are requesting permission to your service.
+This path could also be a regular expression, to that permission.
 Click "Create Permission" and "Finish" to finalize with creating the application.
+Regular expressions are pattern used to match character combinations in strings.
+Yoy can get details about regular expression syntax in the following [cheatsheet](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions/Cheatsheet).

 ![](https://raw.githubusercontent.com/ging/fiware-idm/master/doc/resources/UserGuide_application_permissions_create.png)

-<p align="center">Figure 13: Create a permission</p>
+<p style="text-align: center;">Figure 13: Create a permission</p>

-You can also configured a specific XACML rule if you need it.
+You can also configure a specific XACML rule if you need it.

-In addition you can edit and delete all the roles and permissions that you have created by clicking in the corresponding buttons.
+In addition, you can edit and delete all the roles and permissions that you have created by clicking in the corresponding buttons.

-You can configure the permissions for the new role by activating the correspondng check box.
+You can configure the permissions for the new role by activating the corresponding check box.
 Click "Save" button to create the new assignment.

 ![](https://raw.githubusercontent.com/ging/fiware-idm/master/doc/resources/UserGuide_application_role_permission_assignment.png)

-<p align="center">Figure 14: KeyRock New assignment</p>
+<p style="text-align: center;">Figure 14: KeyRock New assignment</p>

 ## Show application

 Once you have created an application, you are redirected to the page where all the information is displayed.
-You can also access this information by clicking in the corresponding application from the My Applications page.
+You can also access this information by clicking in the corresponding application from "My Applications page".
 The Oauth2 credentials of the application are displayed in this page.

 ![](https://raw.githubusercontent.com/ging/fiware-idm/master/doc/resources/UserGuide_application_show.png)

-<p align="center">Figure 15: Application view</p>
+<p style="text-align: center;">Figure 15: Application view</p>

 You can also perform several actions: